Market Analysts see Marathon Patent Group Inc. [MARA] gaining to $7.50. Time to buy?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MARA.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Marathon Patent Group Inc. go to 50.00%.

-There are presently around $57 million, or 4.30% of MARA stock, in the hands of institutional investors.
-The top three institutional holders of MARA stocks are: SUSQUEHANNA INTERNATIONAL GROUP, LLP with ownership of 771,520, which is approximately 918.898% of the company’s market cap and around 0.80% of the total institutional ownership; BANK OF AMERICA CORP /DE/, holding 434,492 shares of the stock with an approximate value of $9.01 million in MARA stocks shares; and CSAT INVESTMENT ADVISORY, L.P., currently with $5.14 million in MARA stock with ownership of nearly New of the company’s market capitalization.
+There are presently around $86 million, or 4.60% of MARA stock, in the hands of institutional investors.
+The top three institutional holders of MARA stocks are: BLACKROCK INC. with ownership of 809,079, which is approximately 267806.954% of the company’s market cap and around 0.80% of the total institutional ownership; SUSQUEHANNA INTERNATIONAL GROUP, LLP, holding 771,520 shares of the stock with an approximate value of $17.38 million in MARA stocks shares; and BANK OF AMERICA CORP /DE/, currently with $9.79 million in MARA stock with ownership of nearly New of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.